Brent Albright: Total Nonstop Action Wrestling (2003)

-When he returned to the USA, he lost to Shark Boy at thirty fourth Total Nonstop Action Wrestling Xplosion.
+When he returned to the US, he lost to Shark Boy at thirty fourth Total Nonstop Action Wrestling Xplosion.

 Ring of Honor (2006–2009)

 Albright made his debut for Ring of Honor on October 27, 2006, in Dayton, Ohio with a loss to Christopher Daniels.
 In his second outing he participated in a gauntlet match where he defeated both Trik Davis and Jason Blade, after which the crowd chanted "Please Come Back" and "Welcome Home".
 After competing in Ring of Honor for over a month to earn a roster spot, he finally did on November 26, 2006.

 Shortly after earning a roster spot, he turned heel after attacking Colt Cabana on the orders of Lacey.
 He became known as "The Gun for Hire" Brent Albright, willing to take payments to inflict injury on an opponent.
 At the International Challenge, he received a payment from Bryan Danielson to injure Homicide's shoulder shortly before their ROH World Championship match at Final Battle 2006.

 He was, alongside B. J. Whitmer and Adam Pearce, a member of ROH's Hangmen 3 stable.
 In April 2008 "Sweet N'Sour" Larry Sweeney bought all three men's contracts and merged them into Sweet N'Sour Inc. Whitmer balked and was booted from the group.
-On May 10, 2008 Albright quit the group himself following a Tag Team Scramble match where he and Chris Hero lost to Delirious and Pelle Primeau.
+On May 10, 2008, Albright quit the group himself following a Tag Team Scramble match where he and Chris Hero lost to Delirious and Pelle Primeau.
 He suplexed every member of the group minus Sweeney who escaped.

 After not appearing in ROH for nearly six months, Albright returned to the company at the March 5 tapings of Ring of Honor Wrestling.

 National Wrestling Alliance (2007–2011)

 Brent made the finals of the NWA Reclaiming the Glory tournament to crown a new NWA World Heavyweight Champion.
-On September 1, 2007 he lost to "Scrap Iron" Adam Pearce in the tournament finale in Bayamon, Puerto Rico and began chasing Pearce for the title.
-On August 2, 2008 in New York City Albright defeated Adam Pearce to win the NWA World Heavyweight Championship, however Pearce quickly regained the belt on September 20 at the New Alhambra Arena in Philadelphia.
+On September 1, 2007, he lost to "Scrap Iron" Adam Pearce in the tournament finale in Bayamon, Puerto Rico and began chasing Pearce for the title.
+On August 2, 2008, in New York City Albright defeated Adam Pearce to win the NWA World Heavyweight Championship, however Pearce quickly regained the belt on September 20 at the New Alhambra Arena in Philadelphia.

 Brent Albright also wrestled for NWA Showcase prior to retiring in 2011.

 He also wrestled for Impact Zone Wrestling in Oklahoma from September 2011 to December 2011.